Plague

 What environmental decontamination would be required following a release of aerosolized plague?

 There is no evidence to suggest that environmental decontamination following an aerosol release is warranted.
-A plague aerosol would only remain viable for approximately 1 hour after release, long before the first cases of pneumonic plague would alert health personnel to a clandestine attack.
-The following references provide additional information on environmental detection, persistence, and decontamination of plague bacteria:
+A plague aerosol would only remain viable for a very short time after release, long before the first cases of pneumonic plague would alert health personnel to a clandestine attack.

 Public Health Response